-CZ-NUTS Territorial administrative structure is defined in compliance with CZ-NUTS effective from 1 January, 2008.

-Population Demographic projection of quarterly middle states for Labour Force Sample Survey on the basis of the final population statistics at 1 January 2013 and the prediction of both development of natural movement and migration balance of 2013.

-Data on the level and groups of fields, or fields of education in compliance with international standard ISCED 97, UNESCO, November 1997.

-CZ-NACE

-Data on CZ-NACE activities are split by sections and divisions of the Classification of Economic Activities (CZ-NACE), which replaced the Industrial Classification of Economic Activities (OKEČ).
-The classification is compatible with the international classification NACE Rev. 2.

-CZ-ISCOOccupation is classified by the Classification of Occupations (CZ-ISCO), which replaced the extended classification of occupation (KZAM-R).
-This classification is compatible with the international classification ISCO-08.
-It is valid from 1 January 2011.

-CZ-ICSE Status in employment is classified by the group of CZ-ICSE of 1998, which correspond to individual groups of the international classification ICSE-93.
+- CZ-NUTS Territorial administrative structure is defined in compliance with CZ-NUTS effective from 1 January, 2008. - Population Demographic projection of quarterly middle states for Labour Force Sample Survey on the basis of the population statistics results at 1 January 2011 and the prediction of both development of natural movement and migration balance for the first half of 2011. - ISCED 97 Data on the level and groups of fields, or fields of education in compliance with international standard ISCED 97, UNESCO, November 1997. - CZ-NACE Data on CZ-NACE activities are split by sections and divisions of the Classification of Economic Activities (CZ-NACE), which replaced the Industrial Classification of Economic Activities (OKEČ).
+The classification is compatible with the international classification NACE Rev. 2. - CZ-ISCO Occupation is classified by the Classification of Occupations (CZ-ISCO), which replaced the extended classification of occupation (KZAM-R).
+This classification is compatible with the international classification ISCO 08.
+It is valid from 1 January 2011. - CZ-ICSE Status in employment is classified by the group of CZ-ICSE of 1998, which correspond to individual groups of the international classification ICSE-93.